Battle of Beverhoutsveld: Background

-The battle
+Battle

 The army of Ghent did not immediately assault Bruges, but instead drew up in a defensive formation an hour's march outside the city.
 They placed their artillery on one flank to enfilade the approaching militia of Bruges.

 The warriors of Bruges appeared on the battlefield after the annual Procession of the Holy Blood, a religious holiday in Bruges.
 The soldiers came straight from the various inns and taverns around the area, and many had stopped along the way to drink themselves into extra courage.
 Their discipline was poor.

 As the Bruges army came in range, the Ghent artillery fired a volley of several hundred ribauldequins, a form of mobile light artillery.
 The Bruges army halted in confusion and the Ghent militia went over to the attack, quickly routing their opponents.
 The Ghent forces pursued and occupied the town of Bruges that same day.
 Count Louis II managed to escape and fled to the town of Rijssel.

-Legend says the Ghent warriors removed the Dragon from the St. Donatian's Cathedral in Bruges and transported it to Ghent to mount it on the Belfort tower there.
+Legend says the Ghent warriors removed the Dragon from St. Donatian's Cathedral in Bruges and transported it to Ghent to mount it on the Belfort tower there.

 Aftermath

 Philip van Artevelde's victory caused uprisings all over Flanders; only Dendermonde and Oudenaarde remained loyal to the Count.
 This victory had repercussions abroad as well; uprisings and riots broke out in Holland, Leuven, Paris, Rouen and Amiens.

 Philip van Artevelde died a few months later in a new battle with the Count in the Battle of Westrozebeke.
-Louis II of Flanders died in combat in Saint-Omer (Sint-Omaars) in 1384.
+Louis II of Flanders died in Saint-Omer (Sint-Omaars) in 1384.

 It was only in 1613 that the cities managed to negotiate an agreement to dig the canal between Ghent and Bruges.
 The execution of the work was entrusted to the Dutch in the Republic of the 7 United Provinces, and the canal was opened in 1621.

 A memorial plaque commemorating the battle can be found in the Bibliotheekstraat in Ghent.